Robert Powell (tennis): Biography

 In 1904 Powell was the founder of the North Pacific International Lawn Tennis Association.
-He won several singles titles including the 1901 Western Canadian and Pacific Northwest in Tacoma, the 1903 British Columbia tournament and the 1904 Oregon State title 1904.
+He won several singles titles including the 1901 Western Canadian and Pacific Northwest in Tacoma, the 1903 British Columbia Championships and the 1904 Oregon State title 1904.

 From 1900 to 1904 he was the private secretary to the Lieutenant Governor of British Columbia Henri-Gustave Joly de Lotbinière.

 Powell reached the semifinal of the 1908 Wimbledon Championships in which he lost to the eventual champion Arthur Gore in straight sets.
 In 1909 he won the All England Plate at Wimbledon, a competition and prize introduced for players who had lost in the first or second round of the singles.

-In July 1908 Powell won the singles and doubles title of the Scottish Championships.
+In July 1908 Powell won the singles and doubles title of the Scottish Lawn Tennis Championships, defeating Douglas Kitching, who would reach the fourth round at Wimbledon the following season, in the singles final.

+Powell won the 1909 Sussex Championships on grass at Brighton, defeating A. Wallis Myers, Charles Tuckey (husband of Agnes Tuckey), Henry Carson, and Alfred Ingram in the six-round event.

+In 1909 Powell won the Northern Lawn Tennis Championships in Manchester, defeating Ernest Charlton (a later champion of this event in 1924 at age 42) in the semifinal and Theodore Mavrogordato, ranked world No. 9 in 1914 and later a twice winner of the event, in the final.

+In 1909, Powell won the Carlisle Championships, defeating John C. S. Rendall, a later professional tennis champion, in the semifinal and Alexander Mackay, Lord Mackay, the multiple Scottish champion, in the final.
+Powell successfully defended his Carlisle title the following year.

 He participated in the 1908 Summer Olympics in London, where he captained Canada's tennis delegation and placed joint-ninth in the singles tournament and, alongside compatriot James Foulkes, joint-seventh in the doubles competition.